philippabele/hexagonale-architecture/tutorial/lab1/Exercise1.md

 ![Package structure variant architectural expressive](../img/architectural-expressive.png)

-## Create the Domain Module and Domain Model
+## Task 1.1: Implement a Self-Validating Domain Model

 1. Create the root entity (or in DDD also called aggregate) <i>Vehicle</i> and place it in the designated package
 2. Create the value object <i>Vin</i> and place it in the designated package